ccdle12/concurrency-patterns-cpp/README.md

 # Concurreny Patterns

-This repo contains separate libaries used to compose different concurrent Patterns and related examples.
+This repo contains seperate libraries used to compose different concurrent Patterns and related examples.

 ## Run Tests